 An insulated fishbox is located below the cockpit sole, just forward of the console seat.
-The hatch is equipped with a gas charged spring that holds the hatch in the open position.
-Drain rails around the hatch drain by gravity to a thru-hull fitting in the hull below the water line.
+The hatch is equipped with two gas charged springs that hold the hatch in the open position.
+Gutters around the hatch drain by gravity to a thru-hull fitting in the hull below the water line.
 A flush, twist lock latch secures the hatch in the closed position.
-Always make sure the hatch is closed with the latch in the secured position before operating the boat above idle speed.
+Always make sure the hatch is closed and latched before operating the boat above idle speed.

 The fishbox is drained by a macerator pump activated by a switch in the helm switch panel.
 Be sure to monitor the water level in the fishbox closely during pump out operations and turn the pump off as soon as pumping is complete.
 The pump could be damaged if it is allowed to run dry for more than 30 seconds.
-The fish box should be pumped out and cleaned after each use.
+The fishbox should be pumped out and cleaned after each use.
 Refer to the Drainage Systems chapter for more information on the fishbox system.